offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

  * (8) Cell content: This field shows and sets the content of the cell, which may be a formula or a literal.

- * (7) Zoom slider: This slider and accompanying drop-down are used to zoom in / out of the spreadsheet.
+ * (7) Zoom slider: This slider and accompanying drop-down are used to zoom in / out of the spreadsheet_FC.

 **Cell operations and properties**